-The usual symptom of failure is likely to be that a user at a remote location is unable to access Maxc or some other machine in Palo Alto.
+The usual symptom of failure is likely to be that a user at a remote location is unable to access Maxc or some other machine not on the local Ethernet.
 There are a multitude of problems that can cause this, and one should not jump to the conclusion that the leased line or the Gateway is down.
 The following procedure should pinpoint the failing link.